GuildWorks/titech-2023/docs/Bubble2/Bubble2-en.md

 Set the following in the `Layout` tab of the repeating group.

-The top and bottom margins are 10px, and the left and right margins are 50px.
+The settings will be 10px for the top and bottom margins and 50px for the left and right margins.

 ![bg right w:300](images/2022-11-25-19-38-36.png)

 ---

-Now let's preview.
+Now let's preview it.

 ![w:800](images/2022-11-25-19-40-18.png)![w:250](images/2022-11-25-19-40-38.png)

 Yay.
-In addition, although the hamburger menu is displayed, please do not mind that it does not work.
+Please note that the hamburger menu appears, but don't worry about it not working.

 ---

 ### <Advanced>

-## Apply responsive design to pet detail screen
+## Apply responsive design to pet details screen

-Since the pet details screen cannot make use of the size of the PC screen, let's make it responsive.
+Since the pet details screen cannot take advantage of the large PC screen, let's make it responsive.

-Multi-column settings are made using the Row arrangement rule within the parent element.
+Use the Row placement rule within the parent element to set up multi-column settings.
-It also controls the visibility of elements.
+It also controls the visibility and hiding of elements.

 ![w:400](images/2022-11-25-19-46-25.png)→![w:500](images/2022-11-25-23-12-02.png)

 ---

-Combine the groups to create a column like this.
+Combine groups to create columns like this.
 ![w:800](images/2022-11-25-23-18-25.png)

 ---